 wget -b [URL]

-- If you face a bad network, you can also set the number of attempts that you’ll need for downloading the file.
+- If you face a bad network, you can also set the number of attempts you’ll need to download the file.
 Use this command:

 wget --tries=[number_of_tries] [URL]

 - wget automatically checks whether your server has an authentic SSL certificate or not.
 If not, it does not download files from that web page.